-In October of 1997, the University of East-West Medicine (UEWM) was founded in Sunnyvale, California
+In October 1997, the University of East-West Medicine (UEWM, the University) was founded in Sunnyvale, California.

-In 1999 the California Bureau licensed the University of East-West Medicine for Private and Postsecondary and Vocational Education (BPPVE) to offer a Master of Acupuncture with a Chinese Herbal Medicine Specialization.
+In 1999, the California Bureau for Private and Postsecondary and Vocational Education (BPPVE) licensed the UEWM to offer a Master of Traditional Chinese Medicine program (Master of Acupuncture with a Chinese Herbal Medicine Specialization, MAcCHM).
 This was the first TCM program approved in Silicon Valley.

-In 2000, the California Acupuncture Board approved the University's Master of Acupuncture with a Chinese Herbal Medicine Specialization (MAcCHM).
-Students who complete the MAcCHM program at the University of East-West Medicine are eligible to take the California Licensing Exam.
+In 2000, the California Acupuncture Board approved the University's Master of Traditional Chinese Medicine program (Master of Acupuncture with a Chinese Herbal Medicine Specialization, MAcCHM).
+Students who complete the MSTCM (MAcCHM) program at the University are eligible to take the California Licensing Exam.

-In 2001 the President and staff decided it was time to seek accreditation for the school's program to receive due recognition for the hard work of the instructional staff and dedication of our students.
+In 2001, the President and staff decided it was time to seek accreditation for the University's program to receive due recognition for the hard work of the instructional staff and dedication of our students.
 In June of 2003, the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM, now ACAHM) granted the University candidate status.
 In June of 2005, the University was granted full accreditation.

-In 2003 the University of East-West Medicine was approved by the Department of Homeland Security to oversee and approve foreign students attending UEWM's MAcCHM program by issuing the I-20 Visa.
+In 2003, the University was approved by the Department of Homeland Security to oversee and approve foreign students attending UEWM's MSTCM (MAcCHM) program by issuing the I-20 Visa.

-In 2003 the University became the first TCM program in Silicon Valley to be recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), which allows the University of East-West Medicine's students to take the national certification exams.
+In 2003, the University became the first TCM program in Silicon Valley to be recognized by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), which allows the University's students to take the national certification exams.